Modular curves and N\'eron models of generalized Jacobians: N eron models of generalized Jacobians

 where $L'=\Hom(T,\Gm)$ is the character group of $T$, and $G'$ is an extension $T' \to G' \to A'$, where $A'$ is the dual abelian variety of $A$, and $T'$ is the torus with character group $L$.
 Then \cite[Theorem B]{Suz19} shows that if either \begin{itemize} \item[(i)] $A$ has semistable reduction, or \item[(ii)] $k$ is perfect \end{itemize} there is a canonical isomorphism, in the derived category of $\Gal(\ks/k)$-modules, between $\comp{M'}$ and $\mathrm{RHom}(\comp{M},\ZZ)[1]$.

 Now let $\cX/S$ be as in Section \ref{sec:hard-bit}.
 We will assume that $R$ is strictly Henselian.
 Suppose that all $n_j$ are zero (which holds, for example, if $k$ is perfect), that $\delta=1$, and that the points $(x_i)_{i\in I}$ are all $\F$-rational.
-The complex \eqref{eq:raynaud} then has only one nonzero homology group, namely $\ker(b)/\im(a)=\comp{J}$, and the map $a$ is given by the intersection pairing on the components of the special fibre.

 Since $J$ is autodual, the dual $1$-motive to $J_\fm$ is the $1$-motive